 Fulbright U.S. Student Program

-The U.S. Student Fulbright Student Program is an awesome program that funds eight to twelve months abroad for students and young professionals to engage:
+The Fulbright US Student Program is an exciting program that funds usually eight to ten months abroad for students and young professionals to engage:

 - In an independent research project

 - In all fields of study